Skip to section

 Include: The Correct Number Of Pages.

 Resume length varies across markets.
-In Australia, recruiters expect a 3-5-page resume.
+In Australia, recruiters expect a resume that’s 3-5 pages in length.
 A longer resume loses impact and a shorter one forces you to exclude the necessary detail.

 Exclude: Tables, Images or Graphs.